 As the days and weeks progressed, I learned all there was to know about my sweet boy.
 I watched his hair grow as he snuggled and nursed.
 I knew his cries, and the tone of his voice could move me to tears or solicit a laugh.
-The rhythm of his life became the rhythm of my life and my eyes missed nothing as I cared for this child that was given to me.
+The rhythm of his life became the rhythm of my life as I cared for this child that was given to me.

 The truth is that no amount of exhaustion or frustration could keep me from caring for my son.
 He was mine, and getting to know him was like opening a gift each day.
 As he cried and crawled and stood and stepped, my eyes were upon him.
 Nothing short of miraculous, he unfolded and bloomed right before me.
 He was known and seen and loved from the very day he ever was.